jayeshbankoti007/jayeshbankoti007/README.md

 ## 🚀 Key Projects

-### 🔒 [Private] BertTopic Optimised Clustering (ask for access)
-**Narrative Intelligence Pipeline** using UMAP + HDBSCAN for unsupervised discourse clustering with external MongoDB queueing.

-📌 *Ask me for access to view the private repo. — request access if interested*

----

 ### 🧙 [Potterhead GPT](https://github.com/jayeshbankoti007/potterhead-gpt)
 Instruction-tuned, multi-persona LLM fine-tuned with QLoRA on 50K+ Q&A pairs.
 Characters like Snape, Dumbledore, and Kobe Bryant respond with tone and persona intact.